ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

     print('This is a thread of %s \n' % threading.current_thread())

 def main():
+    # add a new thread
     thread = threading.Thread(target=thread_job,)

+    # start a thread
     thread.start()

     # see how many threads is running now
     print("There are", threading.active_count(), 'threads is running now\n')